 (b) The Operator shall control off-site noise levels to the maximum extent practicable to avoid adverse impacts to adjoining landowners.
-The noise levels at the boundaries of the mining or processing site shall not exceed 55dB.
+The noise levels at the boundaries of the mining or processing site shall not exceed 60dB.
+The use and regulation of compression release engine brakes, commonly known as jake-brakes is prohibited.